rumq/java-springboot-course/pages/common-class-notes-learners.md

 Listen for HTTP requests from a web client (browser)and it returns static or dynamic content.

 **Create the Spring Boot Web App project:**
-1.Open IntellIJ or you can created through start.spring.io 2.
-Click "New Project" 3.
-Go to Spring Initializr on the left side of the window and give your project a name 4.
-Choose your location and the group name, package name 5.
-Select java version 11 and packing **jar** 6.
-Click Next 7.
-Choose dependency and click Web, select Spring Web dependency.
+1. Open IntellIJ or you can created through start.spring.io
+2. Click "New Project"
+3. Go to Spring Initializr on the left side of the window and give your project a name
+4. Choose your location and the group name, package name
+5. Select java version 11 and packing **jar**
+6. Click Next
+7. Choose dependency and click Web, select Spring Web dependency.
 Finish

 The generated project is a regular Maven project they have the pom file, where the dependencies are listed